 We have a category-wise & month-wise summary.
-In the first row, we have category names “Sales” & “Cost” but each category is not neatly aligned.
-Since category belongs to both “Sales” & “Cost” we need to make this as a single header for these by merging the cells.
+In the first row, we have category names “Sales” & “Cost,” but each category is not neatly aligned.
+Since the category belongs to both “Sales” & “Cost,” we need to make this a single header for these by merging the cells.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

-- Now under the HOME tab, we have an option called “Merge & Center in Excel” so click on this.
+- Under the HOME tab, we have an option called “Merge & Center in Excel,” so click on this.

-- As you can see now “Merge & Center” option is highlighted which means the active cell is applied with a merge option.
-Similarly, we have the other two categories to merge, so repeat the same action for the other two as well.
+- As you can see now “Merge & Center” option is highlighted, which means the active cell is applied with a merge option.
+Similarly, we have the other two categories to merge, so repeat the same action for the other two.

-Once the “Merge & Center” formatting applied for the first category cell for the other two we need not use the “Merge & Center” formatting option again rather we can simply use the F4 function key.
+Once the “Merge & Center” formatting applied for the first category cell for the other two, we need not use the “Merge & Center” formatting option again.
+Instead, we can simply use the F4 function key.

 - After merging first category cells next select second category cells.

-- Now simply press the F4 key to repeat the previous action of “Merge & Center”.
+- Now press the F4 key to repeat the previous action of “Merge & Center.”

 - Do the same thing for one more category as well.

 #2 – Using Shortcut Key (ALT + H + M + C)